finn-no/fabric-issues/rfcs/0004-releases.md

 Anyone needing a feature we have only just completed can install the `next` version while waiting for the next release window.
 Cutting an actual release then would simply be a matter of merging `next` into `main` and writing an upgrade guide.

+### Backport bugfixes and urgent features

+Anything that must go out on the main channel can as agreed upon by the team.
+To do so, we can cherry pick commits from next to main.
+Changelogs and slack notifications will go out and might include an explanation as to why we felt it was important enough to not wait for the next release cycle.
+Upgrade guides would typically not be required since such changes will likely not include new features or breaking changes.
+If for some reason they do, an upgrade guide would be necessary.

 ## Implementation

 The following steps would need to be taken to implement this from a technical perspective would look roughly something like this: